shunlog/OOP_lab_5/README.md

   model.run_a_day
 end
 ```
-## From a bash script
+## Using environment variables
-The parameters can be passed in using environment variables, which is useful for scripting.
+The parameters can be passed in using environment variables, which enables scripting.
-For example, the `question1` file runs the simulation given a set of input parameters,
+For example, the `./src/question1` file runs the simulation given a set of input parameters,
 and then passes the output JSON to a python script which draws the graphs seen previously.
 ## Output
+There are two forms of output from the model: logs and daily metrics in JSON.
 ### Logs
 Passing `logger_level: Logger::INFO` to the model tells it to output logs that look like this:
 ``` text